Over the past 5-10 years we’ve seen the rise of so called “robo-advisors”.

 Wealthfront was founded around the same time as Betterment back in 2008 and is one of my top 3 choices for a robo-adivsor.
 They are one of the more popular robo-advisors due to their low account minimums and low fees.
 Their minimum account used to be $5,000, which is still relatively low, but they lowered it even more in the past couple years to make their service more accessible to beginning investors.

-If you're a brand new investor their management fees are free up to $10,000 of assets.
-If you open an account through our link below you can get an additional $5,000 managed for free.
+If you’re a brand new investor their management fees are free up to $5,000 of assets via the link below.
 For newer investors this is one of the better deals out there.
 They also have a ton of account types available from Roth IRA, SEP IRA, Traditional IRAs and even 529 education investment accounts now.
 In addition in February of 2017 they launched a free automated financial planning service called Path – making them an even more attractive option.

 - Account minimum: $500